baltermia/learn-cg/OpenGL/LearnOpenGL.com/README.md

 # LearnOpenGL

-This Project follows the guide on https://learnopengl.com/
+The Projects in this repository follow the guide on https://learnopengl.com/